GnosticPlayers/GTP-Smash/README.md

 Just finished adding the anomitiy module.
 Tested around 400K bots on paypal.com.
 It seems to be struggling Just decided to finish off the internal-VPN access, to allow for tor node connections.
 Attacked with 300K bots to twitter.com The site wasn't downed, but a lot of features were offline.
 Messages & Tweets were off.
 Google was also affected by it as well.
 Google has been hit with around 280K bots, mostly all from China.
 Attack power was at around 900GBPS, capped at 1.14TBPS.

+Update: 07/04/2021

+Finalising TCP/IP connection set-up before tool is used.
+Connection is made with all servers, then all data on GPRS server is directed to victim, via ```AT+CIPSTART=TCP```
 # Author

 __Email__: dreammarket@riseup.net